neurogenomics/neurogenomics-lab-website/content/authors/levia-yee/_index.md

     url: https://www.imperial.ac.uk/brain-sciences
 ---
 Before joining the lab, I achieved my undergraduate degree in Natural Sciences from Cambridge, with a focus on pathology before pursuing a master's in Applied Genomics from Imperial.
 This blend of computational and experimental experience has brought my journey to the UK DRI neurogenomics lab where I now work on optimising novel spatial transcriptomic technique coppaFISH in human brain tissue with the aim to understand selective vulnerability in neurodegenerative diseases.

+Currently engaged in doctoral studies at King's College London.